jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

                 <evaluator>someco.evaluator.doclib.action.isActive</evaluator>
             </action>

-*Listing 24: Specifying the evaluator in the action configuration*

 Both actions use the same evaluator.
 For the someco-web-enable action, the evaluator is negated.
 So if the evaluator returns true (i.e., the sc:isActive property is set to true) the web enable action will be hidden.
 If the evaluator returns false, the action will show itself.

-### Step 3: Update the share-config-custom.xml file to show a document library indicator [showADocumentLibraryIndicator]
+### Step 3: Update the share-config-custom.xml file to show a document library indicator

 The last step is really not needed at all if all you are doing is adding an action to the menu.
 But because it is easy to do and leverages the